 “Talk to the door.”

-When legislators offer a response that’s more suited to a middle school cafeteria or a Real Housewives show, what recourse do we citizens (or our journalist proxies) have?
+When legislators offer a response that’s more suited to a middle school cafeteria or a Real Housewives episode, what recourse do we citizens (or our journalist proxies) have?
 And yes, the de-fangers backed down the next day, but we can expect they’ll try, try again.
 So we need to figure out a way to counter them.

 The kind of synchronized screaming that passes for political debate on cable news gets us nowhere.
 Those things aren’t shows, they’re show-downs.
 And who wants to be seen backing down on national television?